zaiisao/Documentation/en/Voice/switch_audio_device_windows.md

 title: Test or Select a Media Device
 description:
 platform: Windows
-updatedAt: Wed Jul 17 2019 04:26:37 GMT+0800 (CST)
+updatedAt: Wed Jul 17 2019 04:26:57 GMT+0800 (CST)
 ---
 # Test or Select a Media Device
 ## Introduction

-Agora supports the media device test and selection feature, allowing you to check if an audio device (a headset, microphone, or speaker) works or connects properly to the SD-RTN.
-For example, in an audio device test, if a user's recorded voice is replayed in 10 seconds, then the system's audio device works and is connected properly to the SD-RTN.

-You can use the media device test and selection feature in the following scenarios:

-- A host self-checks before starting a live broadcast.
-- An online user checks if the media device works.
+To ensure smooth communication, we recommend conducting a media device test before joining a channel to check whether the microphone or camera works properly.
+This function applies to scenarios that have high-quality requirements, such as online education.

 ## Implementation

-### Microphone Test
+### Recording device test

+Call the `startRecordingDeviceTest` method to test whether the local audio recording device, such as the microphone, is working properly.

+To conduct the test, the user speaks, and the SDK reports the audio volume information in the `onAudioVolumeIndication` callback.
+A UID of 0 indicates the local user.

+When the test finishes, call the `stopRecordingDeviceTest` method to stop the current test.

 ```C++
 // Initialize the parameter object.